-There is a reason why carbon monoxide is considered a silent, swift killer: it’s a colorless, odorless gas emitted from combustion processes that can cause harmful health effects by reducing oxygen delivery to the body’s organs such as the heart and brain as well as tissues, says the EPA.
+There is a reason why carbon monoxide is a silent, swift killer.
+It’s a colorless, odorless gas that can cause harm to you and your family.
+It reduces oxygen delivery to the body’s organs such as the heart and brain as well as tissues, says the EPA.
 When levels are high enough, it can cause death.
-Problem is, most people don’t know they’re being poisoned and die without even being able to escape — particularly if the poisoning occurs while sleeping or intoxicated.
-That’s why it’s so important to be educated on carbon monoxide (CO), its potential side effects and how to avoid CO poisoning in the home.
+Problem is, most people don’t know there is a poison in their home.
+They die without being able to escape.
+This is especially true if it occurs while sleeping or intoxicated.
+That’s why it’s so important to know about carbon monoxide (CO) and its side effects.
+Learn how to avoid CO poisoning in the home.

-A big part of prevention is keeping your heating units, such as furnaces and garage heaters, as well as generators and other combustion equipment, in good working order.
-You should have a carbon monoxide detector on every level of your home to alert you in the event dangerous levels of this harmful substance are detected.
-However, it shouldn’t have to come to that in the first place.
-Keeping up with regular maintenance and tune-ups for your heating units should be top priority in order to keep concerns about CO poisoning at bay.
+A way to prevent this is to keep your heating units, generators and other equipment working.
+You should have a carbon monoxide detector on every level of your home.
+These help to alert you if it finds dangerous levels of CO in your home.
+It shouldn’t have to come to that in the first place.
+Keep up with regular maintenance and tune-ups for your heating units.
+This should be top priority to keep concerns about CO poisoning at bay.

-While it’s true that CO isn’t readily detected by smell or sight, you can pick up on more subtle danger signs.
-Perhaps you’ve suddenly started to feel sick and nauseous, maybe the air feels stuffy and warm with little ventilation, or maybe the pilot light on your furnace went out suddenly.
-Mayo Clinic points out these warning signs that you may experience after being exposed to carbon monoxide:
+It’s true that CO isn’t often detected by smell or sight.
+But, you can pick up on more subtle danger signs.
+Have you started to feel sick and nauseous?
+Does the air feels stuffy and warm with little ventilation?
+Did the pilot light on your furnace go out?
+Mayo Clinic points out these symptoms you may have after carbon monoxide exposure.